-A recent systematic review of quasi-randomised and RCTs of interventions designed to improve recruitment into RCTs in both real and hypothetical settings identified 45 embedded trials with around 43,000 participants (Treweek et al, 2013).
+A systematic review of quasi-randomised and RCTs of interventions designed to improve recruitment into RCTs in both real and hypothetical settings identified 45 embedded trials with around 43,000 participants (Treweek et al, 2013).
 This compares with over one million records of trials on the Cochrane Central Register of Controlled Trials as of August 2017.
-Initiatives like START (Rick et al, 2014) and SWAT programme (Anonymous, 2012) are important to further encourage the conduct of embedded trials.
-Of the 45 embedded trials, two studies involving a total of 302 trial sites looked at the effect of greater contact from the Trial Co-ordinators.
+Initiatives like START (Rick et al, 2014) and SWAT (Anonymous, 2012) are important to further encourage the conduct of embedded trials.
+Of the 45 embedded trials, two studies (302 trial sites) looked at the effect of greater contact from TCs.
 Both studies were assessed as low risk of bias.
-One RCT in France about breast cancer found that in 68 of the 135 participating hospital sites there was no statistically significant difference in the number of trial participants recruited (302 in the Visited group versus 271 in the Non-visited group) (Lienard et al. 2006).
+One RCT in France about breast cancer found that in 68 of the 135 participating hospital sites that received on-site visits there was no statistically significant difference in the number of trial participants recruited (302 in the Visited group versus 271 in the Non-visited group) (Lienard et al. 2006).
 A second international RCT about patients with diabetes and vascular disease with 167 centres found that the median number of recruits at sites that had additional communication from the co-ordinating centre compared with usual communication was 37.5 vs 37.0, respectively (p=0.68) (Monaghan et al, 2007).
-A further study has also been identifed which found that at the site chosen to be visited by the lead researcher recruitment target rates increased post-intervention by 17% (p=0.01) and 14% (p=0.002) at 1 and 3 months respectively.
+A further study found that at the site chosen to be visited by the lead researcher recruitment target rates increased post-intervention by 17% (p=0.01) and 14% (p=0.002) at 1 and 3 months respectively.
 No statistically significant difference occurred at either of the two other sites that had no visit (Smith et al, 2014).
-The study, however, was limited by the use of a retrospective controlled before and after design, only involved three sites with a short follow-up assessment and the intervention site was selected because of reduced recruitment in the past months and therefore improvement could be attributed to regression to the mean.
-Taken together, the findings from this embedded trial and other studies does pose the question as to how effective and efficient is it for Trial Co-ordinators to continue to invest limited time and resources with on-site visits and additional contact with a site?
-It might be that Trial Co-ordinators should be more selective about when on-site visits are necessary and a different type of additional contact and strategy is required depending on the challenges that are specific to that site and study.
-Further research is necessary to improve our understanding of what constitutes optimal Trial Co-ordinator contact with sites and to evaluate strategies across a range of participant groups and settings.
+The study, however, was limited by a retrospective controlled before and after design, only involved three sites with a short follow-up assessment and the intervention site was selected because of reduced recruitment in the past months and therefore improvement could be attributed to regression to the mean.
+Taken together, the findings from this embedded trial and other studies questions how effective and efficient is it for TCs to continue to invest limited time and resources with on-site visits and additional contact with a site?
+It might be that TCs should be more selective about when on-site visits are necessary and a different type of additional contact and strategy is required depending on the challenges that are specific to that site and study.
+Further research is necessary to improve our understanding of what constitutes optimal TC contact with sites and to evaluate strategies across a range of participant groups and settings.